-The goal of a structured sober living home is to instill a structured and recovery-oriented lifestyle into the lives of all of the residents.
-This concept often requires a complete overhaul of the individuals thought process and lifestyle, by incorporating a structured routine which involves daily personal responsibility and accountability.
-In order for the newly sober person to accomplish this they need a safe and supportive environment in which to practice their sobriety.
+The goal of a structured sober living (SSL) home is to incorporate a recovery-based lifestyle into the lives of all of the residents.
+This concept requires a complete overhaul of the individual’s thought process by incorporating a structured routine which teaches the importance of daily personal responsibility and accountability.
+In order for the newly sober person to accomplish this, they need a safe and supportive environment in which to practice their sobriety.

-A SSL recovery house is a solution for those early in addiction treatment who need continued structure in their life as they re-integrate into their daily activities.
-Living with others who are focused on sobriety and recovery can help create a firm foundation before returning home to the challenges of daily living.
+A SSL recovery house is a solution for those early sobriety who need continued structure in their life as they re-integrate into their daily activities.
+Living with others who are focused on a recovery based foundation before returning home to the challenges of daily living.
 A quality SSL home will allow the addict and alcoholic time to develop and practice their new found coping skills.
-After some sober time (3-6 months), the recovering person can then return home feeling stronger and more confident with an increased chance of maintaining long term sobriety.
+After a some time (3-12 months) living in an SSL home, the recovering person can feel more confident returning home with an increased chance of maintaining long term sobriety.

 What are Sober Living Homes?

 Sober Living Homes are also referred to as recovery houses or recovery residences.
 No matter what you call them, the goal is to provide recovering addicts and alcoholics with a safe and clean environment.
-While the addict or alcoholic works to maintain long-term recovery, recovery houses can bridge the gap from a drug or alcohol treatment facility back into a daily living routine.
-Getting sober and staying clean for the long-term are two different things.
+While the addict or alcoholic works toward long-term recovery, these houses can bridge the gap from a drug or alcohol treatment facility back into a daily living routine.
+Getting sober and staying clean for the long-haul are two different things.

-A recovery house can be a vital part of a complete recovery plan.
-All too often, alcoholics and addicts are treated and discharged from rehab only to wind up back with “old friends” in environments that easily trigger old behaviors.
+A recovery house can be vital to an addict or alcoholic’s newfound sobriety.
+All too often, addicts and alcoholics are treated and discharged from rehab only to wind up back with “old friends” in unsafe environments that trigger old behaviors.
 Such temptations are powerful and overwhelming, often resulting in relapse.
-Spending a few months in a sober living house with other addicts and alcoholics while working to stay clean and sober can give the recovering addict the strength he needs to face life the challenges of his newfound recovery.
-It gives the addict or alcoholic time to build quality relationships both personal and professional that are void of drugs and alcohol.
+Spending some time in a sober living house with other addicts and alcoholics can provide the recovering addict with the strength needed to face the challenges of newfound recovery.
+It also allows the addict or alcoholic time to build quality relationships, both personal and professional, that are void of drugs and alcohol.

 How do Recovery Houses and Sober Living Homes Help?

-Spending a few months or longer in a quality recovery house allows the drug addict or alcoholic time to continue working on stabilizing their recovery in a safe environment with supportive people.
-The ability to live life on a daily basis without drugs or alcohol may seem daunting, but structured sober living homes are designed to help the addict put into practice the principles and tools learned in rehab.
-The recovery house environment can be a building block placed upon the foundation laid in rehab.
+Spending a few months or longer in a quality recovery house allows the drug addict or alcoholic time to continue working on stabilizing their recovery in a safe environment with other like-minded people.
+The ability to live life on a daily basis without drugs or alcohol may seem daunting but structured sober living homes are designed to help put into practice the principles and tools learned in rehab.
+A sober living environment can be a building block placed upon the foundation laid in rehab.

-Many times, even after inpatient drug or alcohol rehab has been successfully completed, extra time and support are needed to step back into the daily routine of life.
-The statistics say a large percent of addicts and alcoholics who go through inpatient rehab without a solid sober living plan will relapse back into addiction.
+Many times, even after in-patient drug or alcohol rehab has been successfully completed, extra time and support are necessary to reintegrate back into a healthy daily routine.
+The statistics show a large percentage of addicts and alcoholics that complete inpatient rehab but do not transition into a solid sober living environment will relapse back into addiction.

-Support for recovery in structured sober living home can change the odds from going into relapse to maintaining a stable recovery.
-Recovery houses provide an extra helping hand needed by many.
-It frees them from the grip of drugs or alcohol, while providing a sober living environment that enables the addict to put the principles of a sober life into action.
+Support for recovery in a structured sober living home can decrease the odds of relapse and assist in maintaining a stable recovery.
+Sober living houses provide an extra helping hand needed by many.
+It frees the addict/alcoholic from the grip of drugs or alcohol, while providing a living environment that enables the addict to put the principles of a sober life into action.

-There are people who go through alcohol and drug rehabilitation and stop using substances.
+There are people who go through alcohol and drug treatment and stop using substances.
 However, they do not choose to integrate the concept of self-reflection and continued personal and spiritual growth.
-Oftentimes, this pattern of behavior can lead people to replace one addiction for another, such as replacing drinking with gambling, or drugging with workaholism.
+Oftentimes, this pattern of behavior can lead people to replace one addiction for another, such as replacing drinking with gambling, or drugging with work-a-holism.

 The following are some components of a sober recovery: